Metric geometry of locally compact groups: Amenable and geometrically amenable LC-groups

 In particular, for countable groups, amenability is invariant by metric coarse equivalence. \end{cor}

-\begin{rem} There is in \cite{Tess--08} a discussion of right amenability, under the name of ``geometric amenability''.
-In this article, Tessera relates right amenability to other properties of metric measure spaces (i.e.~metric spaces endowed with measures), involving Sobolev inequalities and spectral gaps for appropriate linear operators.
+\begin{rem} There is in \cite{Tess--08} a discussion of right-amenability, under the name of ``geometric amenability''.
+In this article, Tessera relates right-amenability to other properties of metric measure spaces (i.e., metric spaces endowed with measures), involving Sobolev inequalities and spectral gaps for appropriate linear operators.

 Corollary \ref{invariancerightam} appears as Proposition 11 in \cite{Tess--08}. \end{rem}